jython/devguide/committing_hg_jy.rst

 every time you need to switch branch.
 For this reason, this approach is not suggested to core developers, but it's usually suitable for contributors.

-See :ref:`checkout` to find information about cloning and switching branches.
+See :ref:`checkout-jy` to find information about cloning and switching branches.

 .. _multiple-clones: